jeremybytes/digit-display-golang/README.md

 Note:

 Running the Euclidean recognizer on 3000 records takes **17-ish seconds**.
 The equivalent application from the .NET project takes **32-ish seconds** for the same data set.
+The code is not equivalent (the .NET code has some maps and minBys), but the results are.
+I'll be exploring this a bit further.